The Advanced Studies Program

 In recognition of outstanding scholarship and achievement in college-level courses, this certificate will be awarded to any student who has:

-- completed AP NSL by 10th grade with a grade of C or higher.
+- completed AP NSL by 10th grade with a grade of B or higher for each semester.

-- completed at least 2 AP classes during the 11th grade, one of which must be in English or Math, with a grade of C or higher.
+- completed at least 2 AP classes during the 11th grade, one of which must be in English or Math, with a grade of B or higher for each semester.

-- completed 2 additional AP classes during 12th grade, with a grade of C or higher.
+- completed 2 additional AP classes during 12th grade, with a grade of B or higher for each semester.

 Signature Program Certificate in Advanced Arts

 Students who pursue an area of study, by participating in 5 courses, at least one of which is an AP course, will be awarded an Advanced Arts certificate in one of the following areas:

 Students who pursue an area of study, by participating in 5 courses, at least one of which is an AP course, will be awarded an Advanced Career Technologies certificate in one of the following areas: